As an expat working in Switzerland, you are liable for Swiss income and wealth tax. This tax varies from canton to canton.

 Wealth tax must be declared (in conjunction with the income tax return in the case of ordinary taxation).

-This tax applies above CHF 50,000 or more depending on the canton and generally amounts to less than 1%.
+This tax applies above CHF 50,000 depending on the canton and generally amounts to less than 1%.

 Tax on possessions and expenses payments

-There are also taxes such as motor vehicle tax or dog tax.
+There are other taxes such as motor vehicle tax and dog tax.
 These vary from canton to canton and you will find them on the website of the cantonal tax authorities.

 Depending on the laws of your home country, you may have to file a tax return there as well, but this does not usually mean that you will pay tax twice.
 Switzerland has signed agreements with around 100 countries aimed at preventing double taxation.

 The article contains links to third-party websites.
-They are provided solely as information and their purpose is not to promote subscription to the products offered by Crédit Agricole, which has no commercial links with the owners of these sites.
-This information should not be considered as advice – financial, fiscal, or otherwise.
+These links are provided solely as information and their purpose is not to promote subscription to the products offered by Crédit Agricole, which has no commercial links with the owners of these sites.
+This information should not be considered advice – financial, fiscal, or otherwise.